thomas-zahner/rustlab-2024-ratatui/workshop/09_image_preview.md

 ## Rendering Images

-Now, onto the main question: how do we render images in the terminal?
+Now, onto the main question: How do we render images in the terminal? 🤔

-There are a couple of protocols for that (sixel, kitty, etc.) and we can also use unicode half-blocks for pixelated images.
+There are a couple of protocols for that (`sixel`, `kitty`, etc.) and we can also use unicode half-blocks for pixelated images.

 Thanks to the [`ratatui-image`](https://github.com/benjajaja/ratatui-image) crate, we don't need to worry much about the details and just use the `StatefulImage` widget that it provides!